Hello!

 Team

-Ryan Krieg, Product Designer
+Ryan Krieg, Former Product Designer

-Leah Conway, Web Designer and Developer
+Leah Conway, Former Web Designer and Developer

 Directors and Contributors

-Amrita Gurney, VP Marketing
+Amrita Gurney, Former VP Marketing

 Mark Mezzapelli.
-VP Sales & Partnership
+Former VP Sales & Partnership

 Dan Holowack, Co-Founder & CEO

-Colour for Print and Digital
+Colour for print and digital

-We're all about visuals
+CrowdRiff is all about visuals

 Photo credit: shridevij, emcapps, stephloureiro, amanjotksandhu, standiel, brendaraa, vietvinh, lucusluxton